ABOUT PARLANTE

-THE RIGHT LANGUAGE turns luxury real estate into cultural landmarks
+The right language turns luxury properties into cultural landmarks

-A Note from Jimmy Stamp, Parlante Founder & CEO
+A Note from Jimmy Stamp, Parlante Founder & Principal

 To restore nuance, depth, and narrative clarity to this world, I draw on more than 20 years of experience in architecture and real estate.
 I was an architectural designer before transitioning to writing, where I worked alongside Robert A.M.
 Stern on publications and exhibitions, covered architecture and design for The Guardian and Smithsonian, and helped launch the real estate site Curbed SF as its first contributing editor and second managing editor.